What is Leachate (Brown Liquid)? Can I Use it?

 Water is released during the composting process.
 In the HOTBIN, much of this water is removed as steam through the valve in the lid.
 However, when there is excess water it will drain down towards the ground, as it does, it dissolves humic compounds from the compost to form a dark brown liquid.
 This liquid is commonly called leachate. (it is sometimes called compost tea - but this term is more accurately used to describe a digester process where all waste is converted to liquid - see compost tea section at end of post).

 Do I get leachate with the HotBin?

 Be aware things can change dramatically when high water content food waste is added.
-Each 5 litres (small caddy) of food waste will have 3-4 Kgs of waste which can contain 2 litres of water (i.e. a full large mixing jug).
+Each 5 litres (small caddy) of food waste will have 3-4kgs of waste which can contain up to 2 litres of water (i.e. a full large mixing jug).

-If the HOTBIN is not hot (40-60C), this water is not evaporated as steam and it will drain to the base of the HOTBIN and out through the mesh plate (not leachate).
-Sometimes this can be very obvious (e.g. a pool of liquid on the patio stones) and sometimes not - drains into soil.
+If the HOTBIN is not operating at hot composting temperatures 40-60°c, this excess water is not evaporated as steam and will drain to the base of the HOTBIN and out through the mesh plate (Mk.1) or collect under the bas plate of the bin ready for draining (Mk.2 and Mini).

-Excess water can lead to the compost/waste becoming saturated (water logged) and this prevents effective aeration - so always investigate and check excess water using the FAQ.
+Excess water can lead to the compost/waste becoming saturated (water logged) and this prevents effective aeration.
 An excess of water is not a good thing in a HOTBIN and will need remedial action.